b1uerayy/cs_scrolling_app/README.md

-# cs_scrolling_app
+# CS Scrolling App
-scrolling app with computer sci tips
+A TikTok-style app for coding tips and DSA tricks.
+Built with Flutter + Firebase.